rebeccaacioadea/project-4/README.md

 By the end of this project, I had learnt:

 1. How to build an application using two different programming languages; JavaScript and Python.
-2. How to build a API using Python Flask, PostgreSQL, Marshmallow and SQLAlchemy
+2. How to build an API using Python Flask, PostgreSQL, Marshmallow and SQLAlchemy
 3. How to combine both internal and external APIs to create an expressive frontend using React.js.
 4. Importance of effective communication vital collaborating with others.
 5. Effectiveness of planning.